-There is a devices kit, without which it is impossible to survive nowadays.
+There is a device kit, without which it is impossible to survive nowadays.
 Speaking less dramatically, there is a list of gadgets, which make people’s work faster and more effective.
 It may vary depending on personal preferences, but a laptop is surely included.

 The better device you choose, the higher productivity of your work becomes.
 Logically, devices that are more powerful come at higher prices, sometimes too high to afford.
 The solution exists, and it is quite simple: to buy a used laptop.